fnaumenko/isChIP/README.md

 ---
 <br><br>
-If you face to bugs, incorrect English, or have commentary/suggestions, please do not hesitate to write me on fedor.naumenko@gmail.com
+If you face to bugs, incorrect English, or have commentary/suggestions, please do not hesitate to write on fedor.naumenko@gmail.com